adarwoo/modbus_relay/README.md

 The relay coils can be accessed from 0 (Relay 1) upto relay 31.
 Coils can be written and read at will.

+> [!WARNING]
-> [!WARNING]: The relays may respond differently based on the relay configuration such as polarity and deboucing.
+> The relays may respond differently based on the relay configuration such as polarity and deboucing.

 ## Input registers